 Isle of Arran

-Arran’s coastline, meanwhile, is a dramatic contrast of rocky cliffs and secluded bays, interspersed with golden sand beaches which provide plenty of opportunities for coastal walks and wildlife spotting.
+Arran’s coastline, meanwhile, is a dramatic contrast of rocky cliffs and secluded bays, interspersed with golden sand beaches which provide opportunities for coastal walks and wildlife spotting.

-With a mild climate influenced by the Gulf Stream, Arran enjoys warmer weather than most parts of Scotland which makes it perfect for exploring year-round – as can be seen in the gardens of Brodick Castle which manage to grow tropical plants that could not exist elsewhere in the country.
+With a mild climate influenced by the Gulf Stream, Arran enjoys warmer weather than most parts of Scotland which makes it perfect for exploring year-round, as can be seen in the gardens of Brodick Castle which manages to grow a thriving collection of tropical plants.

 Arran is also famous for its local produce and no visit can be considered complete without popping into the island’s cheese shop, brewery, and Arran Aromatics which sells handmade soaps and body treatments.